menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 To launch the wizard, do the following:

-1. In the Object Section, click on DHCP Scopes.
+1. In the *Object Section*, click on :guilabel:`DHCP Scopes`.

-2. In the Object List, right-click on the DHCP Scope you want to duplicate and, from the shortcut menu, select Duplicate.
-The Duplicate scope wizard launches.
+2. In the *Object List*, right-click on the DHCP Scope you want to duplicate and, from the shortcut menu, select :guilabel:`Duplicate`.
+The *Duplicate scope wizard* launches.

 3. For each of the resulting screens, make a selection/entry and move through the wizard.